 One of the first Song Dynasty emperors named Zhenzong selected Jingdezhen in Jiangxi Province to be an imperial porcelain production center in the year 1004.
 It remained the main imperial production center for about 900 years until the end of the Qing era.

 What made this town so famous was in part the quality and quality of extensive kaolin deposits found near the town.
 There was a hill where kaolin was extracted.
-The hill is tall so that is how kaolin clay got its name.
-“Kow” or gao means tall and “ling” means hill so this is how “kaolin” got its name.
+The hill was tall, and that is how kaolin clay got its name.
+"Kow" i.e. gao means 'tall' and lin i.e. ling means 'hill', so kaolin means 'high hill'.

 Jingdezhen was at first famous for white porcelain, but by the addition of cobalt, a blue colored porcelain was also produced.
 It is thought that cobalt for blue colors was introduced from the Middle East, and blue and white porcelain was highly prized there.
 The Moslem world was the biggest Western market, and the porcelain reached there by sea routes since the Silk Road was closed off.

-Meanwhile, the Yue celadon green porcelain of Zhejiang continued to be a favorite also.
+Meanwhile, the Yue celadon (the green porcelain of Zhejiang) continued to be a favorite also.

 The Mongols defeated the Song Empire and created the Yuan Empire.
 They reopened Silk Road trade.
 The blue and white porcelain of Jingdezhen was further refined and continued to be a favorite porcelain in the empire, and it was exported as well.
 Jingdezhen was the imperial pottery center.